fjkz/tt-runner/doc/en/README.md

 ├── test2.sh
 ├── final2.sh
 └── final1.sh
-$ ttap sample/test-init-final
+$ ttap --format tap sample/test-init-final
-✓ init1.sh
+ok 1 init1.sh
-✓ init2.sh
+ok 2 init2.sh
-✓ test1.sh
+ok 3 test1.sh
-✓ test2.sh
+ok 4 test2.sh
-✓ final2.sh
+ok 5 final2.sh
-✓ final1.sh

-cases            : 6
-succeeded        : 6
+ok 6 final1.sh
-failed           : 0
-time taken [sec] : 0

-SUCCESS
+1..6
 ```

 ## Testing of Test Suites

 The following command line options are available for testing of test suites.

+- `--tree` option prints the file system hierarchy of the test suites.
 - `--print-log` option prints output of running scripts on the console.
 - `--stop-on-failure` option skips remaining operations if an operation fails.
 The postconditioning is also skipped then.
 - `--skip-all` option skips all operations.
 We can know the execution plan.
+- `--skip` option skips specified scripts.
+We can also specify directory names.
 - `--only` option runs only specified scripts.
 We can also specify directory names.
 Note that preconditioning and postconditioning operations are not automatically executed.
-- `--skip` option skips specified scripts.
-We can also specify directory names.

 ## Improvement of Test Suites